relacs/makertai/README.md

 ### Getting a running RTAI-patched kernel

-In rare cases the RTAI-patched linux kernel fails already at boot-up.
+Sometimes the RTAI-patched linux kernel fails already at boot-up.

  * In case booting into the RTAI-patched kernel failed, reboot into your standard kernel (select it via the grub menu) and build